raspberrypilearning/push-button-stop-motion/en/step_8.md

 --- collapse ---

 ---
-title: avconv: command not found ?
+title: "avconv: command not found ?"
 ---

 If you receive the error `avconv: command not found` you will need to to install `libav-tools`.